 Why monitoring is important

-Additionally, website monitoring can help you identify patterns of usage, which can help you improve your website’s performance and user experience.
+Additionally, website monitoring can help you identify patterns of usage, which can help you improve your sites performance and user experience.
 For example, monitoring traffic patterns can help determine the best time to perform maintenance or updates to minimise user disruption.

 Common website issues and their impact on user experience